belcurv/medium/modular_js_2.md

 });
 ```

-Let's quickly style our greeting.
-Add a new file `greeting.css` to the `/src/css` folder:
+Let's quickly style the greeting.
+Add a new file `greeting.css` to the `/src/css/` folder:

 ```css
 /* /src/css/greeting.css */